suvrodip117/Video-Game-Sales-Report/README.md

 # Video-Game-Sales-Report
-Full stack web development project that performs CRUD operations, trains Machine Learning model and helps in predicting sales of a video game.
-User can also download the metrics report in the form of Excel
+Full stack web development project that performs CRUD operations and trains Machine Learning model to predicting global sale of a video game in a particular year.
+Web-scraping from Wikipedia has been done to fill missing values for release year and Publisher name.
+User can also download the metrics report in the form of Excel.
+The dataset has been taken from Kaggle: https://www.kaggle.com/datasets/rush4ratio/video-game-sales-with-ratings

+Tech stack:

+Web Scaping - BeautifulSoup
+Frontend - ReactJS, React Bootstrap, Axios
+Backend - Spring Boot, Apache POI, FastAPI, SQLAlchemy Database - MySQL
+Machine Learning - Pandas, numpy, sklearn, scipy, matplotlib, pydantic, joblib Deployment tools/services - Vercel, Render, Maven, Docker, Google App Script